Rel1cx/eslint-react/README.md

 Please make sure to read the [Contributing Guide](./.github/CONTRIBUTING.md) before making a pull request.

+Pull requests submitted without prior discussion can also be rejected without prior discussion.

 Thank you to everyone contributing to ESLint React!

 ## License